ranjeet692/flask-react-app-demo/README.md

 * I am using Sonarqube by Bitnami on AWS, it has ssl certification issue.
 This is making sonar-scanner scan to fail

+* Current I am running a free version of micro instance for Jenkins Server, That server is unable to build react app. while attempting builds, server is getting unresponsive and need to restart.
+Need to create a seperate node/agent for pipeline execution.

 ![spnarqube](assets/sonarqube-fail.png)

 ## Future Work